 “Regardless if the product is being shipped to Phoenix in the dead of summer, with really dry heat, or to Louisiana, with high humidity, Liviri Fresh should function essentially the same no matter the external factors it might see,” says Otter Products Senior Mechanical Engineer Jon Guerdrum.

 The secret ingredient to winning thermal capability?
-Vacuum Insulate Panels, aka VIPs. “’Vacuum’ is the key word,” Guerdrum explains.
+Vacuum Insulated Panels, aka VIPs. “’Vacuum’ is the key word,” Guerdrum explains.
 “It’s a really cool, aerospace-grade innovation that removes air within the panel to ensure that the thermal transfer of energy is reduced.”

 In other words, VIP is a heavy-duty heat fighter with a comparatively thin physique.
 Next to bulky Styrofoam options, “you can get almost quadruple the amount of thermal stability,” Guerdrum says.